HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/inst_tasearch_no_metrics.md

         execfile('searchAdmin.py')
         ```

-    2. On the server where type-ahead search is hosted, run the following SearchService administration command, which sets the URL that type-ahead search should use to connect to the Elasticsearch instance:
+    2. On the server where type-ahead search is hosted, run the following SearchService administration command, which sets the URL that type-ahead search should use to connect to the OpenSearch instance:

         ```
         SearchService.setES7QuickResultsBaseUrl(url)